Kawaeee/Stock_selection/readme.md

 # Stock Selection
-This project is a part of CSC344 Decision Support System
+This project is a part of CSC344 Decision Support System.

   ### Problem statement
    - To start investing in the stock exchange, the investor must have knowledge about the economy, trend, and risk.
 Beginner investor doesn’t know how to buy a good index and always lose their balance.
 It’s hard to keep tracking of the indexes as the stock exchange can vary a lot in one day.